mesosphere-backup/software-architecture/README.md

 Let's set up some continuous integration for this application!
 What we're going to do is set up a Jenkins build using the new [Pipeline](https://jenkins.io/doc/pipeline/) functionality that's part of Jenkins 2.0.
 This build will build the container and push it to Docker Hub for us.

 1. A core part of Pipeline is allowing you to script your builds and check these in with your code.
 The very first thing we'll do is create a `Jenkinsfile` in the root of your repository.
 Paste the following into it.
-Make sure to replace the `mesosphere/software-architecture` with your Docker Hub repository, and `dockerhub-mesosphere` with the name of your Docker Hub credentials:
+Replace the userName at the top with your GitHub username

 ```
+def userName = "ssk2"

 def gitCommit() {
     sh "git rev-parse HEAD > GIT_COMMIT"
     def gitCommit = readFile('GIT_COMMIT').trim()